dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 Users must modify security rules or open firewall ports depending upon their underlying network to allow communication between cluster nodes, between the Dgraph instances, and between Dgraph clients.
-In general, you should configure the gRPC and HTTP `external-public` ports for open access by Dgraph clients, and configure the gRPC-internal ports for open access by the cluster nodes.
+In general, you should configure the gRPC and HTTP external-public ports for open access by Dgraph clients, and configure the gRPC-internal ports for open access by the cluster nodes.

-**Ratel UI** accesses Dgraph Alpha on the `HTTP-external-public port` (which defaults to localhost:8080) and can be configured to talk to a remote Dgraph cluster.
-This way you can run Ratel on your local machine and point to a remote cluster.
+**Ratel UI** accesses Dgraph Alpha on the HTTP-external-public port (which defaults to **localhost:8080**) and can be configured to talk to a remote Dgraph cluster.
+This way, you can run Ratel on your local machine and point to a remote cluster.
 But, if you are deploying Ratel along with Dgraph cluster, then you may have to expose port 8000 to the public.

 **Port Offset** To make it easier for users to set up a cluster, Dgraph has default values for the ports used by Dgraph nodes.
 To support multiple nodes